fedosejev/react.tips/data/how-to-use-react-component-lifecycle-methods/content.md

 4. `render`.
 5. `componentDidUpdate`.

 In that specific order.
 Every time.
 But not necessarily all 5 methods are being called every time.
-If `shouldComponentUpdate` returns `false` then React wont' call `componentWillUpdate`, `render` and `componentDidUpdate` methods.
+If `shouldComponentUpdate` returns `false` then React won't call `componentWillUpdate`, `render` and `componentDidUpdate` methods.

 __During `Unmounting Phase` React calls__: